skiptools/skipapp-weather/skipapp-weather/README.md

 This will also install the necessary transpiler prerequisites:
 Kotlin, Gradle, and the Android build tools.

-Installation requirements can be confirmed by running `skip checkup`.
+Installation prerequisites can be confirmed by running `skip checkup`.

 ## Testing